The US Census Bureau is now accepting applications for field leader/supervisor position

 TWO YEAR FELLOWSHIPS (27 MONTHS)

-University of Washington Master’s In Education With a Focus in Environmental Education and Non-Profit Leadership
+University of Washington Master’s In Education With an IslandWood Certificate in Education for Environment and Community

 This fellowship is for a young adult of color seeking both a graduate degree in education and knowledge of the best practices of environmental, experiential and multicultural education.
 Resulting from a unique partnership between IslandWood and YMCA BOLD & GOLD this fellowship combines three summers as a paid outdoor educator with two academic years of study.
 The result is a comprehensive experience that provides you with the skills and knowledge to thrive in a career in education, youth development or non-profit leadership.